danielholmes839/OC-Transpo-GraphQL/README.md

 # GraphQL API for GTFS data

-GraphQL API for GTFS (General Transit Feed Specification) data created using Apollo-Express-Server.
+This repo is a GraphQL API for GTFS (General Transit Feed Specification) data.
+I'm currently not attempting to support every GTFS dataset only the OC Transpo (Ottawa, Canada's transit system) dataset.
+It was created using apollo-express-server and MongoDB.
+Eventually I will be building an entire web application around this API.

 ## Schema